 - loss of appetite or loss of weight

 - joint swelling

 - joint pain

 Skin can swell, appear shiny, and feel tight and itchy.
 The damage of diffuse scleroderma occurs over a period of a few years.

-After about 3 to 5 years patients tend to stabilize, a phase when progression seems little and symptoms subside, but gradually skin changes begin again.
+After about 3 to 5 years, patients tend to stabilize, a phase when progression seems little and symptoms subside -- but gradually, skin changes begin again.
 A phase recognized as softening occurs, during which less collagen is made and the body rids itself of excess collagen.
 The last areas thickened are reversibly softened.
-Some patients skin returns to what seems like normal while the skin of others becomes thin and fragile.
-Diffuse scleroderma patients face the most critical prognosis if they develop complications in the:
+Some patient's skin returns to what seems like normal while the skin of others becomes thin and fragile.
+Patients with diffuse scleroderma face the most critical prognosis, if they develop complications in the:

 - digestive tract